 Frequently Asked Questions

 *Domestic students are required to participate in the residencies on Columbia’s campus in New York City.
 International students are welcome to attend the in-person residencies.
 An online version of the residencies is available only for international students who cannot attend in person.
+Due to COVID-19, in-person residencies may be postponed or canceled.

 Asynchronous learning allows flexibility for the student to manage their learning around their busy professional and personal lives.
 While there is flexibility, there is still structure.
 The student does not have to “attend” class at a specified time, but they are required to access and satisfy course requirements within a flexible, yet finite, time frame.